-We have audited the financial statements of LI CHENG ENTERPRISE CO.,LTD(" the Company"), which comprise the balance sheet as of December 31, 2022 and 2021, the statement of comprehensive income, changes in equity and cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Li-Cheng Enterprise Co.,Ltd("the Company"), which comprise the balance sheets as of December 31, 2023 and 2022, the statement of comprehensive income, changes in equityand cash flows for the years then ended, and notes to the financial statements, including a summary of materialaccounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and 2021, and its financial performance and its cash flows for the years then ended in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2023 and 2022, and its financial performance and its cash flows for the years then ended in accordance with the Regulations Governing the Preparation of Financial Reports bySecurities Issuers.